CYBERDEVILZ/YoutubeBot/README.md

 - Add the URL of your YouTube video
 - Add the duration (specify how much the script should "watch" your video.
 Format is hh:mm:ss)
 - Execute
-- If the video doesn't play, then comment out the `plybtn.click()` code segment
+- If the video doesn't play, then comment out the `plybtn.click()` code segment and proceed from step 4